-DENVER – Researchers have discovered that hospital stays for people with Alzheimer’s can be hazardous.
-So much so that an alarming percentage of those patients die within one year of their hospital visits.
+Researchers have discovered that hospital stays for people with dementias such as Alzheimer’s can be hazardous.
+It can be so dangerous, that an alarming percentage of emergency room patients die within one year of their hospital visits.

-Doctors at Lutheran Medical Center, who serve the biggest senior population in the metro area, have made changes to help their older patients avoid the delirium diagnosis if they have no choice but to go the hospital.
+Another great program is The Senior ER at Lutheran Medical Center, serving the biggest senior population in Colorado.
+Doctors in The Senior ER made changes to help their older patients avoid the delirium diagnosis, if they have no choice but to go the hospital.

 Several other medical centers elsewhere around the country have done the same.
 See how the Lutheran Senior ER dramatically improves life for the elderly with dementia and other conditions:

 One of the main reasons for these senior emergency room programs is a condition called “delirium”- a state of extra confusion and agitation brought on by the intensity of hospital stays, most especially the busy environment in hospital emergency rooms.